jmosky12/BMUN-Guide/README.md

 ## Features
 * User-friendly Delegate Guide
 * List of committees and their relevant information
-* Live updates pulled from the BMUN Twitter feed to inform delegates of any important information
+* Live updates pulled from the BMUN Twitter feed and the BMUN Instagram
 * Timeline of events for conference weekend
-* Form for delegates to email BMUN staff questions or feedback, in which BMUN will email you back
+* Form for delegates to email BMUN staff questions or feedback
+* Info about BMUN merchandise